juxor/afaq/markdown/secH5.md

 Ultimately, the Central Committee came round to Lenin's position but they did so under pressure of means at odds with the principles of the party.

- This divergence between the imagine and reality of the Bolsheviks explains their success.
+This divergence between the image and reality of the Bolsheviks explains their success.
 If the party had applied or had remained true to the principles of "democratic centralism" it is doubtful that it would have played an important role in the movement.
 As Alexander Rabinowitch argues, Bolshevik organisational unity and discipline is _"vastly exaggerated"_ and, in fact, Bolshevik success in 1917 was down to _"the party's internally relatively democratic, tolerant, and decentralised structure and method of operation, as